In today's post we are going to address a question that we are asked on a regular basis by our readers. How to make a mock scrape?

 This is a buck we call Casper, because he is like a ghost all year long until the rut.

-He visited our mock scrape around 36 hours after we made it, leaving us to believe that he is living nearby.
+We thought it would take more time for a mature buck to show up, but he visited our scrape around 36 hours after we made it, leaving us to believe that he is living nearby.

-Here are a few more trail cam pics of Casper working the mock scrape.
+Here are a few more trail cam pics of Casper working our scrape.

 Casper Using a Mock Scrape